shivamgaur99/Restaurantly/README.md

 ## Introduction

-The Restaurantly is a Restaurant Management System which is a comprehensive solution for managing various aspects of restaurant operations.
-Developed using Java with Spring Boot framework, this application facilitates tasks such as menu management, order processing, customer management, and employee management.
+Restaurantly is a comprehensive restaurant management system built using Java and the Spring Boot framework.
+The system aims to streamline operations by managing menu items, orders, reservations, customers, and employees with ease.
+Whether it's for a small café or a large dining establishment, Restaurantly ensures smooth and efficient management in a real-time environment.

 ## Features